 Pharmacy Intern Licenses

-All students must obtain both Oregon and Washington pharmacy intern licenses.
-It is important to start the process early so you are ready to start your IPPEs in your first year.
-Intern applications should be submitted as quickly as possible after you receive instructions in Mayto allow time for processing.
+All students must obtain both Oregon and Washington pharmacy intern licenses and maintain licensure throughout the program.
+Intern applications should be submitted as quickly as possible after you receive instructions in May to allow time for processing.
 Please do NOT submit your application before you receive instructions.

 Intern License Frequently Asked Questions